clevepl/post-title-list-block/readme.txt

 License:           GPL-2.0-or-later
 License URI:       https://www.gnu.org/licenses/gpl-2.0.html

-Block that displays recently published posts within an unordered list element (ul).
+Block that displays recently published posts' titles within an unordered list element (ul).

 You can control the number of posts and the post type to load.

 Source code available at https://gitlab.com/cpl/post-title-list-block